BenjaminShinar/Books-Resources/Effective Modern CPP/Chapter 3 - Moving to Modern c++.md

 <details>
 <summary>
-Scoped enums prevent namespace pollution, unintended conversions and promote type saftey.
+Scoped enums prevent namespace pollution, unintended conversions and promote type safety.
 </summary>
 C style enum are unscoped,they belong in the same scope as other variables. scoped enums are limited inside their own scope. this scope behaves like a mini-namespace. this means we can reduce namespace pollution.